John Haywood (British historian)

 John Haywood (born 8 March 1956) is a British historian and author.
-A graduate of the universities of Lancaster, Cambridge and University of Copenhagen, Haywood has served as a lecturer at the University of Lancaster.
+A graduate of the universities of Lancaster, Cambridge and the University of Copenhagen, Haywood has served as a lecturer at the University of Lancaster.
 He is the author of a number of books on the early history of Europe, and is considered an authority on Vikings and the Celts.
 Haywood is a Fellow of the Royal Historical Society.